hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 pedagogue.
 "It is here " said our hero, pointing to his head.

-Such an ** unmethodical " and rebellious child was never likely to be popular with the teachers, who on oc- casions took complaints to his father.
+Such an "unmethodical " and rebellious child was never likely to be popular with the teachers, who on oc- casions took complaints to his father.
 Bal cared little for their good opinion and less for their " time-honoured '*